Teachers, Educators and Stage Co-ordinators,

 Fairy Poppilina touches on the origins of Greek mythology before presenting Pandora’s Box’ and ‘Narcissus’

 - All students receive a ‘fairy certificate’ .
+The session time is approximately 40 minutes.

 Great stories change lives.
 They introduce us to characters whom we don’t normally encounter in our day to day existences, they take us on adventures, they help us learn important lessons; essentially stories are pivotal to our emotional and educational development.